Piano Moving Cost: How Much Does It Cost to Move a Piano?

 Longer distances usually have higher rates of $3 to $10 per mile.

 Additional charges like those for steps and stairs have to be considered as well.
-Some companies charge $2-$10 per step, while others will bill you $40-$100 for each flight of stairs.
+Some companies request $2-$10 per step, while others will bill you standard $40-$100 for each flight of stairs.

 So as a summary, a local transport can be done for just $100 to $600 whereas long distances can cost from anywhere between $700 and $2000.